Bot-Campus-AI/build-n8n-agents-30-days/Day 13/lesson 1/Task 2/mongodb_memory_guide.md

-# **MongoDB Memory (Permanent Chat Memory) — n8n AI Agent, Pin-to-Pin Guide**
+# **MongoDB Memory (Permanent Chat Memory) — n8n AI Agent Guide**

 This walkthrough is laser-focused on **MongoDB as the memory store** so your **AI Agent can remember every previous chat permanently**.
-It’s written for someone totally new to n8n, and it mirrors the structure of your uploaded workflow (same node names, wiring, and key settings). fileciteturn9file0
+It’s written for someone totally new to n8n, and it mirrors the structure of your uploaded workflow (same node names, wiring, and key settings).
 ---

 ## What you’ll build (at a glance)